langhorst/justinlanghorst.com/content/posts/2022/castle-peak-100k-2021/index.md

 This isn't the end of the story though.
 Oh no. After a float on the river with friends the next day, a bit of contemplation and an all-star pacer lined up, I was signed up for my first 100 miler to be run a few months later -- the 2021 Rio del Lago 100.

-{{< figure title="Floating the river / Tahoe City / 2021.08.15" src="floating-the-river-20210815.jpg" alt="Selfie while floating the river in Tahoe City, California" >}}
+{{< figure caption="Floating the river / Tahoe City / 2021.08.15" src="floating-the-river-20210815.jpg" alt="Selfie while floating the river in Tahoe City, California" >}}